 After that I kept writing – teenage poems for a late-1960s “underground magazine”, then grown-up poems, and later a happy mix of copywriting, journalism, editing and translating.
 All ways of getting paid for playing with words.

 My CV?
 I was born in 1953 in the Essex County Borough of West Ham – home of the Blitz Detective – on the eastern edge of London.
 I grew up mainly in Romford and went to the Royal Liberty School, then studied Russian and French at Cambridge University.

 My first job was translating for the BBC, and I did various jobs there for sixteen years before moving to work in communications for development agency Tearfund, travelling widely in Africa, Asia and Latin America.
 In 2002 I went freelance as a writer, editor and creative project manager.
-Now I earn a living by translating and spend the rest of my time in the cellar of my house in Hampshire chronicling the adventures of the Blitz Detective.
+Now I spend all my time in the cellar of my house in Hampshire chronicling the adventures of the Blitz Detective.

 Why write detective novels?
 Because I enjoy reading them and I love to create entertaining stories.
-Why set them in that place and time?
-Because overnight the Blitz turned everyday existence into a life-and-death struggle for ordinary people – and some of them were my family.
+Why the Blitz?
+Because overnight it turned everyday existence into a life-and-death struggle for ordinary people – and some of them were my family.